-On August 14th and 15th leases for most downtown area apartments are up.
+On August 14th and 15th leases for most downtown area apartments end.
 That means that thousands of residents will be moving out of their old apartments and into new ones.

-In 2015, Madison's student moving days put over 1 million pounds of material into the landfill.
+In 2017, Madison's student moving days put over 1 million pounds of material into the landfill.
 That's so much stuff.
-It is crucial to follow the rules and regulations so Streets Division crews can collect all that wasted material as quickly and safely as possible.
+It is crucial to follow the rules and regulations so Streets Division crews can collect all that waste material as quickly and safely as possible.

-Also, 1 million pounds into the landfill from this process!?!
+Also, 1 million pounds into the landfill !?!
 We can do better than that.
-Before you landfill it, try to donate it, or sell it, or best yet, move it with you.
+Before you landfill it, donate it, or sell it, or best yet, move it with you.

 Apartment Building Sites

-Goodwill donation stations have been set up at the following apartment buildings.
+Goodwill donation stations have been set up at the following apartment buildings during move out times.
 The use of these apartment building donation stations are limited to residents of the respective buildings.
 For dates and other information, residents of these buildings should check with their property manager.

 - 420 Gorham